Tulsa influencer partners with Heirloom rustic Ales and Philbrook Museum of Art to help the Food Bank of Eastern Oklahoma

 Oklahomans consume fewer fruits and vegetables than the people of any other state.
 These distributions offer fresh produce and bakery items to low-income preschool students and their families.
 People can shop with dignity in a friendly atmosphere and pick up items at no cost.

 Food insecurity is a major concern for people above the age of 60 in Oklahoma.
 1 in 10 Oklahoma seniors is food insecure.
-Below are descriptions of our two senior programs.
+Below is the description of our senior program.

 Commodities Supplemental Food Program (CSFP)